KernelGamut32/edge-and-iot-public/borathon/README.md

 # Edge & IoT Borathon

+**NOTE: For this borathon, make sure you are in the "us-east-1" region since that region already has the necessary VPC setup in place.**

 This borathon will provide you with an opportunity to explore IoT capabilities in AWS.
 High-level tasks will include:

 - Creation of three (3) virtual devices or "things" for communicating temperature and humidity telemetry